-The EWA curriculum will be broad and balanced with an emphasis on effective recall and depth of knowledge and understanding, and development of high-level skills.
+The Edgar Wood curriculum will be broad and balanced with an emphasis on effective recall and depth of knowledge and understanding, and development of high-level skills.
 This will ensure all our students engage with, and study, material which is essential for a well-rounded education.
-EWA will offer a traditional academic programme, benchmarked against the national curriculum, with some aspects of vocational learning.
+Edgar Wood will offer a traditional academic programme, benchmarked against the national curriculum, with some aspects of vocational learning.
 It is designed so that all pupils make outstanding progress in their learning, regardless of ability, gender, social background or ethnic origin.

 Students live in a digital world, the devices they use are useful if the user is competent, therefore we believe it is essential to empower young people to become digitally literate, developing skills that are not only applicable in the subject but in the real world.
 We will equip students with the problem-solving skills to become resilient digital citizens who can positively and confidently navigate the digital world.
 In Computing, we aim to develop pupils’ transferable skills including problem solving, creativity, critical thinking, perseverance, analysis and evaluation.
 We want to empower pupils to learn from their mistakes and develop problem solving skills by supporting them to understand that failure is a key feature of any learning process.

 Drama is an important subject as it teaches you empathy, compassion and important life skills such as communication and cooperation.
 Drama at Edgar Wood Academy is all about building and boosting your confidence.

 In Drama you will develop skills in creating, performing and responding.
 You will learn how to work as a part of a team and how to communicate effectively.
 You will study different styles of theatre and have a go at performing as different characters, some from your imagination and others from studied scripts.
 You will discover how theatre has evolved through time and you will learn how to review performances as a part of your response to theatre you have watched.